laserpointlabs/ODRAS/docs/Digital_Assistance_System_(DAS)_MVP_Specification.md

 ## Executive Summary

-The Digital Assistance System (DAS) is an intelligent assistant designed to help users work with the Ontology-Driven Requirements Analysis System (ODRAS).
-DAS provides contextual guidance, automated task execution, and proactive assistance by leveraging the same RAG capabilities as the Knowledge Management Workbench, combined with API access to perform actions on behalf of users.
+The Digital Assistance System (DAS) is an intelligent autonomous agent designed to work with the Ontology-Driven Requirements Analysis System (ODRAS).
+DAS transcends traditional chatbot functionality by executing complex tasks autonomously on behalf of users, while maintaining comprehensive session intelligence that learns from every user interaction.

-DAS serves as an intelligent interface layer that learns from user interactions, maintains session awareness, and can execute ODRAS operations autonomously after appropriate training and user authorization.
-The system is designed to evolve from a helpful assistant to an autonomous agent capable of performing complex analysis workflows.
+DAS serves as a proactive session partner that begins each interaction by understanding user goals, prepares relevant context in the background, monitors progress in real-time, and provides autonomous execution of complex workflows.
+The system captures every user action as session events, building collective intelligence that enables it to bootstrap new users and projects with proven patterns from successful sessions.

+Key innovations include: real-time event streaming via Redis queues, session goal setting and monitoring, autonomous command execution using custom-built tool systems, and comprehensive session evaluation that identifies ODRAS feature gaps and process improvement opportunities.

 ---